THE UNDO/REDO FEATURE

-The Undo and Redo can both be found on the Standard toolbar.
+The Undo and Redo can both be found in the top left hand corner of the screen.
 These are represented by the arched left pointing blue arrow for Undo, and the arched right pointing blue arrow for Redo.
-It can also be found under Edit on the Worksheet menu bar as can the shortcut keys Ctrl + Z for Undo and Ctrl + Y for Redo but most often you will probably use the icons on the Standard toolbar as they are easily accessed.
+It can also be actioned usingn the shortcut keys Ctrl + Z for Undo and Ctrl + Y for Redo.

-The other reason why you would probably choose the Undo and Redo via the Standard toolbar is because you may notice next to the arched arrows to the left or right, there are two small downward pointing arrows.
+You would probably choose the Undo and Redo via the above toolbar is because you may notice next to the arched arrows to the left or right, there are two small downward pointing arrows.
 Selecting these arrows will present you with a list of up to the last 16 actions taken.
 In other words, Excel will only store the last 16 actions taken by the user.

 What this means is that if you have performed 17 actions, the first of the 16 actions will be replaced by the 17th.
 To see what how this works, close the Workbook you currently have open and say No to saving any changes.

 1. Now open a new workbook.
 The reason we are doing this in a new Workbook will become apparent soon.

 2. In the new Workbook type the numbers 1-16 in cells A1:A16.
 Do not use the Fill Handle as this will defeat the purpose of the exercise.